zxzl/Exploring-ES6/16 모듈/README.md

 Use legacy modules (AMD, Node.js).
 Configurable module loading is an area where Node.js and CommonJS are limited.

+### 16.6 브라우저에서 ES6 모듈 사용하기

-16.6 Using ES6 modules in browsers
+> 16.6 Using ES6 modules in browsers

 Let’s look at how ES6 modules are supported in browsers.

 Support for ES6 modules in browsers is work in progress Similarly to module loading, other aspects of support for modules in browsers are still being worked on.
 Everything you read here may change.

-16.6.1 Browsers: asynchronous modules versus synchronous scripts In browsers, there are two different kinds of entities: scripts and modules.
+### 16.6.1 Browsers: asynchronous modules versus synchronous scripts
+In browsers, there are two different kinds of entities: scripts and modules.
 They have slightly different syntax and work differently.

 This is an overview of the differences, details are explained later: